3. Hardware Setup¶

 Your OpenMV Cam has a USB flash drive built-into it.
 This flash drive appears when your OpenMV Cam is plugged into your computer.
 There are a few things you should know about this flash drive:

-- Finally, if you insert a micro-sd card into the micro-sd card slot on your OpenMV Cam the micro-sd card will replace the internal flash drive for all of the above.
-The OpenMV Cam supports micro-sd cards up to 32 GB in size.
-In particular, we support SD and SDHC micro-sd cards, but, not SDXC cards which are the ones larger than 32 GB.
-However, this is only because SDXC cards aren’t formatted using the FAT file system.
-If you format an SDXC card with FAT then it may work with the OpenMV Cam.
+Finally, if you insert a micro-sd card into the micro-sd card slot on your OpenMV Cam the micro-sd card will replace the internal flash drive for all of the above.
+The OpenMV Cam supports micro-sd cards up to 2 TB in size that are formatted with a FAT12, FAT16, FAT32, and ex-FAT filesystem.
+In particular, we support SD, SDHC, and SDXC micro-sd cards.
 Last, feel free to save pictures/video on a micro-sd card.
 Just don’t do this on your OpenMV Cam’s internal flash drive.